m-h-mridul/devOpsStudy/aws/EBS volume/readme.md

 mountpoint /mountfile # for check volume file mount or not umount /mountfile
 ```
-# detech the the volume
+# Detech the the volume
 <table>
   <tr>
     <td valign="top"><img src="assets/7.png"/></td>